Working groups

 Working Group Chemical Assessment

-The focus of the work lies in the exchange of experiences in the implementation of the REACh regulation, in particular on the subjects of exposure, persistence, ecotoxicology, toxicology and risk assessment.
-In addition to industrial chemicals, the working group group also focuses on the evaluation of biocides and pharmaceuticals , and new research topics are presented regularly.
+The focus of the work is on exchanging experiences in the implementation of the REACh regulation, in particular on the topics of exposure, persistence, ecotoxicology, toxicology and risk assessment.
+In addition to industrial chemicals, the working group also focuses on the evaluation of biocides and pharmaceuticals, and new research topics are regularly presented.

 Working Group Chemical Assessment